IBM-Cloud/Scalable-web-app-node/terraform/README.md

 Click one of the following options for the cluster deployment type (Left: Vanilla Kubernetes, Right: OpenShift Kubernetes).
 This action takes you to the "Create a Schematics Workspace" page.
 Complete the required fields on that page, and then click **Create**.

-> **NOTE:** Based on which option you select, the corresponding Terraform template from this repository is automatically imported into the new workspace.
+> **Note:** Based on which option you select, the corresponding Terraform template from this repository is automatically imported into the new workspace.
 The Terraform engine version is v0.12.

 <p align="center">
     <a href="https://cloud.ibm.com/schematics/workspaces/create?repository=https://github.com/IBM-Cloud/Scalable-web-app-node/tree/master/terraform/kubernetes&terraform_version=terraform_v0.12">